 - Bring some neutral colours such as black and white along with your colour-matched cardstock.
 It goes with everything!

 You may also want a wheeled tote bag to store all your “scrapbook layout kits” you’ve put together.
 Once you have all your supplies packed up, it can result in a heavy load, so it’s nice to have a bag that rolls and is easy to maneuver.
 You can find the matching wheeled tote in buffalo plaid from Hobby Lobby.

 Or this cute geometric print bag from Amazon would work great!

-Scrapbook embellishments can be a number of things.
-Some common ones are stickers, chipboard elements, ribbon, buttons and so on.
-You can pretty much use anything you’d like!
+Scrapbook embellishments can be many things.
+Some common ones are stickers, chipboard elements, ribbon, buttons, etc. You can pretty much use anything you’d like!

-Which, in turn, creates this need and want to bring everything.
-I mean you never know, right!
+This, in turn, creates this need and wants to bring everything.
+I mean, you never know, right?

 Cricut & Die-Cut Machines

 Should I bring my Cricut or Die Cut Machine to the scrapbook retreat?